LimaVazEduardo/MailApp.sendEmail/README.md

 ### Problem to solve

 Let's say you work for a local school and frequently need to send e-mails to the account department, authorizing some discounts.
-You could use a spreadsheet to create a standard output mail like the one below, in your email system:
+Every month you need to calculate a discount value and assembly an email to be sent to your organization with student name, parent name and other pieces of information.

+You also need to keep a log of all discounts approved.

+#### This is what you do every month

 ![mail body](https://github.com/LimaVazEduardo/MailApp.sendEmail/blob/main/mail_body.png)

 ### Suggested solution

+Create a simple system to send standardized emails to pre-difened addresses.

-First let's set up a new spreadsheet just like the one below:
+First let's set up a new Google spreadsheet just like the one below:
 Note we will also create a new drop down menu called: "*Discount Request*"

 ![sheet](https://github.com/LimaVazEduardo/MailApp.sendEmail/blob/main/sheet.png)